rcl-ssl/docs/portal/automatic-renewal.md

 ### Linux Server

 CertificateBot runs as a [Linux Daemon](../certbot/linux-daemon) in a Linux Server.
 It saves SSL/TLS certificates from the RCL portal to a specified folder in the Linux Server.
 Every four days, it sends a request to renew SSL/TLS certificates.
 Certificates that are about to expire are automatically renewed and the certificate files are saved in the server.

+Please follow the instructions in this link : [CertificateBot for Linux](../certbot/linux-daemon) to use CertificateBot.

 #### Web Servers on Linux